5 TIPS TO SELL YOUR HOME

-While it may not feel like it outside, it’ll be fall before you know it.
-Kids will be going back to school and the mornings and evenings are cooler.
+It’ll be fall before you know it.
+Kids are going back to school and the mornings and evenings are cooler.
 This fall may look a bit different but soon enough the real estate market will hit its second busiest season of the year for home sales.
 Many people are quickly realizing they may need a better layout to suit their needs.

 1) Boost Curb Appeal

-- Remove all weeds coming up from cracks in the driveway, walkways and in the gardens
+• Remove all weeds coming up from cracks in the driveway, walkways, and the gardens

-- Trim back any overgrown bushes or brush and remove any dying branches or unsightly growth
+• Trim back any overgrown bushes or brush and remove any dead branches or unsightly growth

 2) Set an Appropriate Selling Price

-You need to remember that the current market helps set your original price.
+You need to remember that the current market helps set your selling price.
 As much as you would like to set your price to the amount of money you want to make or close to what you heard your neighbor sold for, that’s not the way things go.
 If you price your home too high, people won’t give your house a chance.
 If you price your home too low, you can diminish the value and sell yourself short.
-It is best to price your home more aggressively so that you attract an abundance of home buyers who end up competing for the home.
+It is best to price your home more aggressively so that you attract an abundance of homebuyers who end up competing for the home in a bidding war.
 Motivated sellers attract motivated buyers.
 In addition, if you do receive an offer in the first week that is less than you hoped, think twice before you deny it.
-There is always room to negotiate.
+There is always room to counter-offer and negotiate.

-Do your research, read our “5 Considerations When Pricing Your Home” blog, and speak with your agent about what the most appropriate price is for your home at that time as the market is constantly changing.
+Do your research, read our blog on how to price your home, and speak with your REALTOR® about what the most appropriate price is for your home at that time because the market is constantly changing.

 3) Accommodate Earlier Requests for Showings

-As we dive deeper into fall, people will want to see your home earlier during the day.
-The sun will slowly start to set sooner so this means you may have to change your schedule to accommodate buyers as much as possible.
+As we dive into the fall, people will want to see your home earlier during the day.
+The sun will slowly start to set sooner so this means you may have to allow some earlier showing blocks.
 Make sure all your lights are on in and out of the home to help your home seem brighter and more spacious.
 As well, leaving your lights on will minimize the desire for anyone to touch anything, which is not recommended with COVID-19 safety precautions.

 4) Make It Move-In Ready

-Home buyers don’t want to take care of various home improvements around the house.
-The amount of interest in fixing up a house is decreased in the fall compared to spring due to the impending weather restrictions.
+Homebuyers don’t want to take care of various home improvements around the house.
+The amount of interest in fixing up a house is diminished in the fall compared to spring due to the upcoming weather restrictions.
 Go through and make the improvements that will make your home move-in ready.
 These improvements could include:

 Fixing any small issues can help give you that advantage over the competition.
-Home buyers want to look at a home and envision themselves living there.
-If they see a bunch of problems, it’ll decrease that happy feeling and make them want to move on.
+Homebuyers want to look at a home and envision themselves living there.
+If they see a bunch of problems, it’ll decrease that happy feeling and make them want to move on to another property.
 Staging a home is such a big part of the selling strategy so be sure you do your part.
-If you are unable to afford the work of a specialist, check out our blog on “5 Staging Secrets Professionals Use to Sell Homes Fast.”
+If you are unable to afford the work of a specialist, check out our blog, Three Rules When Staging Your Home to Sell.
 The general rule of thumb is to:

-- Minimize how personal your décor is; remove most (not all) of the family photos and kid’s artwork
+• Minimize how personal your décor is; remove most (not all) of the family photos and kid’s artwork to depersonalize the home

-- Move extra furniture into storage so open houses have clear and easy walk-through
+• Move extra furniture into storage so open houses have clear and easy walk-throughs

 5) Make it Cozy

-As the cooler weather rolls in throughout the fall, home buyers naturally want to purchase a home that is cozy.
-Add warming candles, pleasing aromas or fall cupcakes.
+As the cooler weather rolls in throughout the fall, home buyers naturally want to purchase a home that feels cozy.
+Add warming candles, pleasing aromas, or fall baked goods.
 Also, ensure that your home is warm inside.
-We often see that home owners turn down the heat to save money but you want to make sure when your potential home buyer leaves, that they remember a warm, comfortable home that they want to go back to.
+We often see homeowners turn down the heat to save money but you want to make sure when your potential home buyer leaves, that they remember a warm, comfortable home that they want to go back to.
 As the days get shorter and you start showing your home in the dark, be sure you have adequate lighting inside and out.

-Following these tips can help push you over the top and get your house sold quicker.
-Each step is as important as the next so if you’re selling in the fall, be sure to add these tips to you list of to-do’s.
+Following these tips can help push you over the top and get your home sold quicker.
+Each step is as important as the next so if you’re selling in the fall, be sure to add these tips to your list of to-dos.